jamstack/jamstack.org/src/site/headless-cms/wordpress.md

 typeofcms: "API Driven"
 supportedgenerators:
   - All
-description: The WordPress CMS enables headless development through a built-in REST API and offers extensions to enable methods like GraphQL via a rich plugin ecosystem
+description: The WordPress CMS enables headless development through a built-in REST API and offers extensions to enable methods like GraphQL via a rich plugin ecosystem.
 ---
 ## What Is WordPress?